JeremyBlack25/JTT/content/3 finger swipe on macs git.md

 ---
-title: Gestures Are Better Thank clicks
+title: Gestures Are Better Than clicks
 ---

 We are ever inching closer to the end of the school year.
 Fun things are ahead!